 Cynefin comprises four decision-making contexts or “domains”: obvious, complicated, complex, chaotic, and a center of disorder.

-The domains offer a “sense of place” to analyze behavior and make decisions.
+The domains offer a “sense of place” for analyzing behavior and making decisions.

 The domains on the right, obvious and complicated, are “ordered”: cause and effect are known or can be discovered.